Freedom From Tyranny

-For it is the kilesas that are the tyrants which we feel the oppression of in our day to day lives more than an other.
+For it is the kilesas that are the tyrants whose oppression we feel in our day-to-day lives more than any other.
 And they can be overcome.
-This is the true great victory worth rejoicing over in human life, because in as much as we overcome the kilesas, our hearts become free from bondage and affliction.
+This is the true great victory worth rejoicing over in human life, because inasmuch as we overcome the kilesas, our hearts become free from bondage and affliction.

 the freedom of conscious intentionality

-In reflecting on the images shared with us by Ayya Sudinna yesterday for the Esalha full moon (here), i think first of the image of the bodhisattva's -- the Buddha to be's -- coming to birth, specifically, his conception.
+In reflecting on the images shared with us by Ayya Sudinna recently for the coming Asalha/Esalha full moon (please see here), i think first of the image of the bodhisattva's -- the Buddha-to-be's -- coming to birth, specifically, his conception.
 According to the stories and legends, beyond the other lovely and special aspects of the story, the one that stands out in my mind with regards freedom, is his coming to birth willingly, fully intentionally.
 This is a kind of freedom.

 Many of us will have doubt at one time or another in our lives about why we are here, why we were born.
 Sometimes, in grave despair, we even blame our parents for our being born, for our coming into this world.
 This is a terrible suffering, the kilesas having (temporarily) taken over our hearts.
 When we touch into our meaning, when we act willingly, purposefully, intentionally -- we know this first kind of freedom, a freedom of meaning and purpose.
 The freedom of mindful, conscious intentionality.

 In accordance with the Buddhist teaching on karma, all of us have our meaning, our reason, and our purpose in being born.
-Something (or things) that we desire, that we long for.
+Some thing (or things) that we desire, that we long for.
 Things not yet perfectly settled in us, that we still feel further need of working out.
 Things to be developed, shared, offered, experienced, perfected, known.
-When we look deeply into our own sense of meaning and purpose, and know the things that do not yet feel perfectly resolved, that need more care, more work, more effort, then our meaning and our purpose becomes conscious.
-As we become aware, the kilesa of ignorance and the concurrent attachment in the mind looses its grip.
+When we look deeply into our own sense of meaning and purpose, and know the things that do not yet feel perfectly resolved; that need more care, more work, more effort; then our meaning and our purpose becomes conscious.
+As we become aware, the kilesa of ignorance and the concurrent attachment in the mind loses its grip.
 And as it loosens and falls away -- there is this freedom of fully knowing, conscious intentionality.

 And this is a great freedom.
 An unwilling prisoner living in a small cell may suffer great depression, darkness and oppressive heaviness of heart.
-A monastic or retreatant living in a small cell, willingly and according to their heart's intent, may know great joy and freedom.
+A monastic or retreatant living in a small cell, willingly and according to their heart's intent, may know great freedom and joy.
 Even living in a mansion may be so, for it is not so much the external circumstances, but the harmony and accordance of one's intent and meaning.
-When we are willing, even climbing tall mountains becomes a joy, as do the valleys.
-Our tear ducts can let flow tears of joy.
-Not only sorrow.
+When we are willing, even climbing tall mountains becomes a joy, as does traversing the valleys.
+Our tear ducts let flow tears of joy--not only sorrow.